 When it comes to homeschooling, sometimes you need to be a little sneaky.
 I know it is hard to believe, but some children automatically put up a wall at the thought of sitting down to do school.
 Somehow they get the idea that school is the thing you get through to be able to do the fun stuff.
 (I’m sure we have never given them this idea!)
+They are reluctant learners.

 But hopefully YOU realize education isn’t something done during set hours of the day, or believe it only happens when your child is sitting with paper and pen in hand.
 Some of the most memorable educational activities are the ones where your children won’t even realize they are learning something.